 Here’s how pelvic floor therapy can help alleviate pelvic pain:

 - Identifying Muscle Imbalances: Pelvic pain is often linked to tight, overactive, or weak muscles in the pelvic floor.
-A physical therapist specialized in pelvic health can assess whether your pain is due to muscle dysfunction and develop a customized treatment plan to restore balance.
+Dr. Abigail Robson can assess whether your pain is due to muscle dysfunction and develop a customized treatment plan to restore balance.
 Relaxing overactive muscles and strengthening weak ones helps reduce pain and improve function.

 - Releasing Muscle Tension and Trigger Points: Muscle knots (trigger points) in the pelvic floor can contribute to chronic pain.
 Pelvic floor therapy uses techniques such as manual therapy, myofascial release, and soft tissue mobilization to release tension and trigger points.
 This improves blood flow, reduces muscle tightness, and alleviates discomfort.

 - Improving Posture and Alignment: Pelvic pain is often exacerbated by poor posture and alignment, which can increase pressure on the muscles and joints in the pelvic area.
-Your therapist will work with you to improve posture, body mechanics, and movement patterns, reducing strain on the pelvic floor and surrounding structures.
+Dr. Abigail Robson will work with you to improve posture, body mechanics, and movement patterns, reducing strain on the pelvic floor and surrounding structures.

 - Desensitizing the Nervous System: In some cases, pelvic pain is linked to heightened sensitivity in the nerves of the pelvic region.
-Techniques such as biofeedback, relaxation exercises, and nerve desensitization are used to retrain the nervous system, reducing pain signals and improving your body's response to discomfort.
+Techniques such as relaxation exercises and nerve desensitization are used to retrain the nervous system, reducing pain signals and improving your body's response to discomfort.

 - Promoting Relaxation and Stress Relief: Chronic pelvic pain can lead to tension and stress, which in turn, can make the pain worse.
 Pelvic floor therapy incorporates relaxation techniques such as diaphragmatic breathing, mindfulness, and stretching to promote overall relaxation, relieve tension in the muscles, and reduce pain.